Hūnua Ranges regeneration project

 So, it’s crucial that we protect these precious water sources and their surrounding catchment areas.
 Forestry activities in catchment areas can negatively impact or destroy the native ecosystems.
 Forestry land is also prone to landslips, which can deposit silt into the dams, muddying the raw water.
 The photos below were taken after the Tasman Tempest storm event in March 2017.

-In 2017, we acquired 1900 hectares of forestry land within our Hūnua catchment.
-We have since begun a project to restore the land to native forest and eliminate the negative effects on our water supply seen as a result commercial forestry.
+In 2017, we acquired 2200 hectares of forestry land within our Hūnua catchment.
+We have since begun a project to restore the land to native forest and eliminate the negative effects on our water supply seen as a result of commercial forestry.

 We have worked to end commercial forestry operations in the ranges decades earlier than they otherwise would.
 No more pine trees will be planted, harvesting areas have been minimised and after any remaining harvesting, we get to work replanting native forest.